gopasspw/gopass/docs/features.md

 ### Cloning an Existing Password Store

-If you already have an existing password store that exists in a Git repository, then use `gitpass` to clone it:
+If you already have an existing password store that exists in a Git repository, then use `gopass` to clone it:

 ```bash
 gopass clone git@example.com/pass.git